brainhack-school2022/project_template/README.md

 The data for this project  is the [Queensland Twin IMaging (QTIM)](https://openneuro.org/datasets/ds004169/versions/1.0.5) dataset: a multimodal neuroimaging dataset of young adult twins and siblings (18-30 years, N = 1026), including a subsample of participants, scanned a second time to assess test-retest reliability (N = 78, test-retest interval ~ 3.5 months).

-Ultimately, the project template will be used by all BHS participants.
-Data on the different projects will be aggregareted on the [following page](https://psy6983.brainhackmtl.org/project).
-This will serve as an additional example gallery in the years to come for future brainhack school students.
-Many reports from [BHS 2020](https://github.com/brainhack-school2020) already used this template.
+I am going to use the derivatives from FreeSurfer parcellation that can be downloaded from the repository:
+* cortical thickness data (mm)
+* cortical surface area data (mm^2)
+* subcortical volumes data (mm^3)

 ### Deliverables

 At the end of this project, we will have:
  - A first run  of the PNC toolkit on the twin data.
  - A package to structure the data to be able to load them into toolkit.
- - Instructions on the website about how to submit a pull request to the [brainhack school website](https://github.com/PSY6983-2021) in order to add the project description to the website.
+ - Tests that are integrated into the package to test the input data.

 ## Results

-I was able to run the data set on the data set, for males and females separately.
+I was able to run the model on an initial region the data set, for males and females separately.
 These are preliminary results:

+## Predictions for the thickness of the right insula cortex (mm^2):

 ### Predictions for women:
 <img src="./images/females.png" width="400">